Plumbing Inspection Cost: What to Expect & When You Need One

 Certain situations demand specialized inspection beyond general visual checks.
 Homes built before 1980 with original cast iron or clay sewer pipes should always receive camera inspection, as these materials deteriorate predictably over time.
 Properties with mature trees near sewer lines need regular camera checks to catch root intrusion before major damage occurs.

-If you're experiencing recurring backups, slow drains throughout the house, or sewage odors, camera inspection identifies the root cause quickly.
-This targeted approach prevents wasting money on temporary fixes like repeated drain cleaning when replacement is ultimately necessary.
+If you're experiencing recurring backups, slow drains throughout the house, or sewage odors, a camera inspection identifies the root cause quickly.
+This targeted approach prevents wasting money on temporary fixes when sewer line replacement is ultimately necessary.

 Comprehensive Combined Inspections

 The most thorough option combines visual inspection with specialized testing and camera work.
 Comprehensive inspections include pressure testing of supply lines, thermal imaging to detect hidden leaks, water quality testing, and complete sewer line evaluation.
-These extensive inspections cost $350-$1,375 but provide complete system evaluation.
+These extensive inspections cost $350 to $1,700 in 2026 but provide complete system evaluation.

 Pre-purchase inspections for older or high-value homes benefit from comprehensive approaches.
-Spending an extra few hundred dollars reveals issues that could cost $10,000-$25,000 to repair, offering tremendous value and negotiating power.
+Spending an extra few hundred dollars reveals issues that could cost $10,000 to $25,000 to repair, offering tremendous value and negotiating power.
 Some plumbing companies offer package deals combining multiple inspection types at discounted rates.

 Ongoing Maintenance Inspections